Steering Wheel Turns By Itself While Driving (9 Common Reasons)

 A strut tower is a part of the suspension system that connects the vehicle’s frame to the body.
 Strut tower has a strut mount at the top that has a strut bearing.
 The strut bearing is located between the shock-absorber spring and the car body.Â

-When you turn the steering wheel while cornering, the strut bearing will allow the strut tower to rotate with it.
-Basically, with a strut bearing, low but constant friction is provided to allow the suspension system smoothly move when you turn a car.
-If the strut mounting/bearing has gone bad, it will cause a play in the wheel and loss of control of the steering wheel.
+If the strut mounting/bearing goes bad, it will cause a play in the wheel and loss of control of the steering wheel.
 So, due to this reason, the steering wheel can also turn by itself.

 The below Youtube video is quite helpful to understand strut bearing: